Nico Hoerner Player Props: Cubs vs. Mets

-The Chicago Cubs and Nico Hoerner, who went 2-for-4 last time in action, battle Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+Nico Hoerner -- 1-for-4 in his most recent game -- will be in action for the Chicago Cubs versus the New York Mets, with David Peterson on the mound, on August 9 at 7:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Mets.
+In his last game he had a one-hit performance (1-for-4) against the Mets.

 Nico Hoerner Game Info & Props vs. the Mets